jdc-lab/coffee2go/README.md

 # coffee2go
-Drink coffee2go and chat with XMPP
+> Drink coffee2go and chat with XMPP.